fd0e/site-1/wiki/pages/tildeblogs.md

 for an example of customization, see [~ben's blog](https://tilde.team/~ben/blog/) ([config source](https://git.tilde.team/ben/tilde/src/branch/master/blog/.config)).

-for more details: see [the bashblog repo](https://git.tilde.team/meta/bashblog)
+for more details: see [the bashblog repo](https://git.tildeverse.org/team/bashblog)

+if you have any improvements/bugfixes, feel free to open a PR!

 ---